 Vancouver was a 33 year-old recently promoted master and commander who had sailed with Captain James Cook on his second and third voyages of exploration, and had subsequently seen service in the Leeward Islands during the American Revolutionary War, and then at Jamaica during the ensuing peace.
 On the latter station he had earned the patronage of Commodore Alan Gardner, who upon joining the Board of Admiralty had subsequently nominated him as second-in-command to Commander Henry Roberts when it had been proposed to send the Discovery on a voyage of exploration to the north-west American Coast in 1790.
 The Spanish Armament had temporarily delayed that expedition, and when news of the mutiny on the Bounty in the Pacific Ocean and the wrecking of the Guardian in the southern Indian Ocean had reached the Admiralty, it had been decided that the vulnerability of a lone ship on such a mission to the far side of the world was too great a risk, hence the addition of the Chatham.
 At this point Vancouver had been elevated to the command of the Discovery, and after kissing hands with the King at the beginning of 1791 he had taken command of his ships when they dropped down from the Thames to Portsmouth to take on provisions and men prior to their departure.

-Joining Vancouver’s expedition were a host of promising young officers, of whom lieutenants Zachary Mudge and Peter Puget, Master’s Mates Spelman Swaine, and Thomas Manby, and Midshipmen Robert Barrie, Volant Vashon Ballard, and John Sykes, would all in time reach flag rank.
+Joining Vancouver’s expedition were a host of promising young officers, many with experience of serving under Gardner in the West Indies, of whom lieutenants Zachary Mudge and Peter Puget, Master’s Mates Spelman Swaine, and Thomas Manby, and Midshipmen Robert Barrie, Volant Vashon Ballard, and John Sykes, would all in time reach flag rank.
 Vancouver’s third lieutenant Joseph Baker, would also enjoy a distinguished career, but the life of another midshipman, the Hon.
 Thomas Pitt, who had only so recently survived the wreck of the Guardian, would end in ignominy and tragedy.
 As the mutiny on the Bounty was also fresh in the Admiralty’s minds – it was after all just a few months since the Pandora 24, Captain Edward Edwards, had left for the Pacific Ocean to seek out Fletcher Christian and the other mutineers – a detachment of marines was attached to the expedition.

 Reaching the north-west American coast would necessitate a voyage through the stormy southern oceans, but after eventually leaving Falmouth on 1 April 1791 the weather Vancouver encountered in the North Atlantic was equally adverse, and an intended visit to Madeira was aborted when his ships were blown straight past that island.
 Instead the expedition reached Tenerife at the end of April, but here, somewhat inauspiciously, a brawl with the Spanish guard and the local mob resulted in Vancouver being thrown off the quay into the water when he tried to intervene, and Lieutenant Baker receiving a serious injury.
 Departing unfriendly Tenerife on 7 May, the two ships traversed the equator three weeks later, and on 8 July reached the Cape where they replenished their stores over five weeks before leaving on 17 August.